djfan/yelp-challenge/classification/README.md

 *problems*:

 1. Naive Bayes function in `sklearn` provide `bernouliNB` and `multinomialNB` for categorical data.
 However, difficult to deal with **NA data**.
 2. naiveBayes in `e1701` is quite helpful to do with NA data by set `na_action`.
 However, it seems to treat all as Gaussian Distribution.
 I set `as.factor` for all variables, and not figure out for now which distribution it applied.
+I think, the distribution for factor varibles is Multinomial.
 3. In a word,  naive bayes is not suitable for this data set, because NA problem and not independent between attributes.
+Most importantly, naive bayes is not a good method to find important features.
+4. Next: *Bayes Network*